jetendo/cssSpriteMap-dot-cfc/readme.md

 ## Usage

 Download the project and place the files in a web site that has CFML configured.
-Read and run example.cfc?method=index to see how cssSpriteMap-dot-cfc functions.
+Read and run example.cfc?method=index in your browser to see how cssSpriteMap-dot-cfc functions.

 Continue reading the source code and the online documentation on the project home page to learn more about all the options and features of cssSpriteMap-dot-cfc.